KibaFrosty/allHomeworks/README.md

 - 🔭 I’m currently working on my project
 - 🌱 I’m currently learning html,css,js
-- 👯 I’m looking to collaborate on some staff
+- 👯 I’m looking to collaborate on some stuff
 - 🤔 I’m looking for help with my project
 - 💬 Ask me about somthing
 - 📫 How to reach me: idk